Ohio BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you haven't played on BetMGM before but have been wanting to give it a try, getting registered is easy.
-First, use your computer, phone, or mobile device to sign up, and ensure you have a method of payment ready to make your first deposit.
-Then just click our link and let the BetMGM site or app guide you through the sign-up process.
+Wanting to use BetMGM to make a wager?
+Signing up is simple.
+Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
+Then follow our link, and the BetMGM site or app will guide you through the process.

-If you're looking to wager on a game matchup today but want some assistance with how to get started, here's a quick primer.
-Betting the moneyline, spread, and over/under are some of the most common ways to place bets.
-A moneyline bet means that you think one of the teams will win the game.
-Pretty simple, right?
-If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.
+Have the urge to bet on one of today's games but aren't quite sure how to get started?
+We're here to help.
+Wagering on the moneyline, spread, and over/under are a few of the most common ways to place bets.
+A moneyline bet means that you think one of the teams will win the contest.
+Pretty simple.
+If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.

-While it can be a bit more complicated, betting against the spread can provide a bigger payout in certain situations.
+While it can be a bit more complicated, betting against the point spread can offer a better payout in certain situations.
 If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the wager.
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the bet.

-An easier way to bet is to wager on a game's over/under (or point total).
-All you have to do is pick whether you think the combined score of both teams will be higher or lower than the set "total" at the end of the game.
-It's that simple.
-As an example, let's say you bet $10 on the over (with odds of -110).
-If you pick correctly, you'd get back $19.

 Games in Ohio Today